M-earnest/docker_workshop/workshop/overview.md

 # Workshop overview

-As mentioned on the [Welcome page](https://peerherholz.github.io/workshop_weizmann/index.html), this workshop will be focused on how to utilize `python` to conduct `neuroimaging analyses`.
-In general, the idea is to do a split between first, basics in `data handling` via `nibabel` & `nilearn`, as well as `analyses workflows` via `nipype` and second, more advanced and specialized analyses (e.g. functional connectivity & statistical analyses via `nilearn`).
-Regarding the first, we will try to provide folks with a brief overview of central aspects and important issues and concerning the second, evaluate a versatile set of `analysis approaches`.
-We will further explain both aspects, as well as the `setup`, etc. below.
-For a precise outline of this workshop, please consult the respective [page](https://peerherholz.github.io/workshop_weizmann/outline.html).
+As mentioned on the [Welcome page](https://m-earnest.github.io/docker_workshop/index.html), this workshop will be focused on how to utilize the `Docker` framework to produce and share reproducible, light-weight workflows to facilitate good scientific practice.

+We will try to provide folks with a brief overview of why does this is important, central aspects of virtualization, how to work with and manage Docker containers and lastly what a container is made out of, as well as how these are build and published to the web or saved locally.

+...

 ## The framework and setup

-The entire workshop will be conducted via the [Jupyter ecosystem](https://jupyter.org/), utilizing the [python programming language](https://www.python.org/) for all examples in both sessions.
-All materials will be provided within the [Jupyter Book](https://jupyterbook.org/intro.html) format you're currently look, free for everyone to check and try out, as well as utilize further.
-To help folks that don't have any experience with these resources, we compiled a set of tutorials that participants can go through within the [prerequisite section](https://peerherholz.github.io/docker_workshop/prerequisites.html).
+The entire workshop will be conducted via the

+The complete workshop will be provided within this [Jupyter Book](https://jupyterbook.org/intro.html) format you're currently looking at, free for everyone to check and try out, as well as utilize further.

+To fully participate in the workshop you'll need a `Bash shell`, here usually referred to as `terminal` and a working `Docker` installation, as outlined in the [Setup for the workshop](https://peerherholz.github.io/docker_workshop/setup.html) section.
+To help folks that don't have any experience with these resources, we compiled a set of tutorials that participants can go through within the [prerequisite section](https://m-earnest.github.io/docker_workshop/advanced/automating.html).
 While this won't be enough to go past basic skills, we still hope it will be useful to familiarize yourself with core aspects that will help during the workshop.

-Each of these tutorials, as well as "main" materials will be in [jupyter notebooks](https://jupyter.org/) and contain a mixture of explanations and code and presented as a "slide show" during the workshop.
-They can be just viewed, or either run interactively via cloud instances (via [mybinder](https://mybinder.org/)) or locally.
-Depending on a given participant's computational resources and infrastructure, we provide multiple ways to participate in the workshop as outlined in the [Setup for the workshop](https://peerherholz.github.io/docker_workshop/setup.html) section.
+For some sessiosn we will additionally use some files we provide, you can either get them by downloading the [workshop GitHub repository]() or by running the following code in you termina (we'll also discuss what these commands do in the introdcutory session, no worries):

+`docker pull aaronreer1/get_workshop_materials:0.0.1`
+`docker run -v $(pwd):/output aaronreer1/get_workshop_materials:0.0.1`

 ## Software containers - Basics